ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 1. Open git repository for the project and click on **Deploy to Azure**, this will open up a new window.

-2. Select your default Azure account(the one you want to deploy Data factory into), and it will take you to parameters dashboard.
+2. Select your default Azure account(the one you want to deploy Data factory into), and it will take you to the parameters dashboard.

-3. Select **"Enable Microsoft Teams Notification"** to yes if you want to send alerts to Microsoft teams too, other select no if you want Email alerts only.
+3. Select yes for **"Enable Microsoft Teams Notification"** option if you want to send alerts to Microsoft teams too, other select no if you want Email alerts only.

 4. Enter your email address in the field titled **Notification Email** to send alerts notification to that email.
 You can not enter more than one email at the time of deployment, however, you can add them later once the deployment has completed.
 The method for which will be elaborated below.

 5. Click on **Purchase** once you are satisfied with all the parameters and wait for the deployment to end.

- Once the deployment is complete, you will have alerts setup in data factory.
-There will be different features like send alerts to Microsoft Teams(via Logic App) etc depending on the options you selected at the deploy time.
+ Once the deployment is complete, you will have alerts set up in the Data Factory.
+There will be different features like send alerts to Microsoft Teams(via Logic App) etc. depending on the options you selected at deployment time.

 If you have selected Microsoft Teams notification, then the Logic app needs to be authenticated to your "Microsoft Teams" account for it to be able to send notifications.

 ## Step 2: Authenticating Microsoft Teams account with Azure Logic App

-1. First navigate to the resource group that containes your deployment and find the resource titled **"msftTeamsConnectionAuth"**.
+1. First, navigate to the resource group that contains your deployment and find the resource titled **"msftTeamsConnectionAuth"**.
 Click on it and navigate to **"Edit API connection"** option from the sidebar.

 ![connection_image](./images/editapiconnections.jpg)

 2. In the window, there will be a button titled **"Authorize"**, click on it and it will open up the Microsoft *Sign in* page.
-Enter the teams account credentials and it will authorize you to your teams account.
+Enter the team account credentials and it will authorize you to your team's account.

 ![authorize_image](./images/authorize.jpg)

 3. Click on **"Save"** to save the authorization information and navigate to resource group.

 4. Now click on the deployed logic app, the default name of which is **"TeamsNotify"**.
-Click on the option **"Logic app designer"** from the side bar under heading **"Development tools"**.
-This will open a visual editor, if there was problem connecting to teams then it will display connection error.
+Click on the option **"Logic app designer"** from the sidebar under heading **"Development tools"**.
+This will open a visual editor, if there was problem connecting to teams it will display connection error.
 In that case, refer back to step 1.

 ![designer_image](./images/logicappdesigner1.jpg)

-5. Next if the connection is successful, click on **switch** button thats in the designer panel.
+5. Next, if the connection is successful, click on **switch** button that is in the designer panel.
 It will open 6 different cases, click on a case and you will see a box labeled **"Post a message (V3)"**, click on that.
-Next to select **"Team"** and **"Channel"**, click on the **cross** button at the right side of these two fields to open up  the drop down menu for available **Team and Channel** in Teams account.
-If you can't see your "Team" and "Channel", goto step 1, there might be problem with the authentication.
+Next to select **"Team"** and **"Channel"**, click on the **cross** button at the right side of these two fields to open up the drop-down menu for available **Team and Channel** in Teams account.
+If you can't see your "Team" and "Channel", go to step 1, there might be a problem with the authentication.
 Do this for all 6 cases.

 ![designer_image](./images/logicappdesigner2.jpg)

-6. Finally click on save and your logic app setup is completed.
+6. Finally, click on save and your logic app setup is completed.

 With this our setup of Alerts is complete.

-Next, we elaborate on how to add multiple emails in the action group.
+Next, we elaborate on how to add multiple emails the the action group.

-## Adding multiple emails in an action group
+## Adding multiple emails to an action group

-Follow these steps to add multiple emails to recieve alerts on.
+Follow these steps to add multiple emails to receive alerts on.

-1. First type "Alerts" in the Azure search bar.
+1. First, type "Alerts" in the Azure search bar.
 Click on "Alerts" and it will take you to main alerts dashboard.

 2. In the top buttons, there is a button **"Manage actions"**, click on that.

 ![manageactions_image](./images/alertstopbar.jpg)

-3. Once in the manage actions pane, there will be list of all the action groups.
+3. Once in the manage actions pane, there will be a list of all the action groups.
 Select your action group.

 4. Finally at the bottom in section **Notifications**, there is already an email created which is the default email you entered at the time of deployment.
 Her,e you can add as many emails as you want to send the alert notifications to.